kangaechu/chef-for-ubuntu/README.md

 This cookbook will deploy gitlab; a free project and repository management application.

-Code hosted on github [here](https://github.com/gitlabhq/gitlabhq/tree/stable).
+Code of gitlab is hosted on github [here](https://github.com/gitlabhq/gitlabhq/tree/stable).

 This cookbook was developed on RHEL/CentOS 6.
 Other platforms may need re-worked, please open an issue or send a pull request to either, atomic-penguin or jackl0phty, on github.

+Please clone this cookbook into 'cookbooks/gitlab' or 'site-cookbooks/gitlab'.

 Requirements
 ============